uccser/cs-field-guide/docs/guide-content.md

 ## Markdown syntax to avoid

-The following is valid Markdown syntax that will correctly render, however we wish to avoid the follow:
+The following is valid Markdown syntax that will correctly render, however we wish to avoid the following (for consistency and readability):

+- Using underscores for emphasis, use asterisks (`*`) instead.
-- Using asterisks or pluses for unordered lists, we use minuses for consistency.
+- Using asterisks or pluses for unordered lists, we use minuses (`-`) for consistency.
-- Using inline HTML, we using our own include methods to add interactives, images, videos, etc.
+- Using HTML within text files, we using our own include methods to add interactives, images, videos, etc.

 ## Philosophy for syntax

 When implementing our own syntax for extra features, we balanced both readability and control by having the first value of a tag read as the feature (e.g. `interactive` or `image`), which is followed by various arguments which can be provided in any order.
-We believe the current syntax is a good balance of these two outcomes, while maintaining a complexity close to the original Markdown specification.
+We believe the current syntax is a good balance of these two outcomes, while maintaining a readability close to the original Markdown specification.

+# Images

+# Files